getsentry/sentry-docs/src/collections/_documentation/platforms/python/django.md

 <!-- ENDWIZARD -->
 ## Behavior

-* All exceptions leading to a Internal Server Error are reported.
+* All exceptions leading to an Internal Server Error are reported.

 * {% include platforms/python/request-data.md %}

 * If you use ``django.contrib.auth`` and have set ``send_default_pii=True`` in your call to ``init``, user data (current user id, email address, username) is attached to the event.

-* SQL queries will be attached as breadcrumbs.
+* Sentry will attach SQL queries as breadcrumbs.

 * Logging with any logger will create breadcrumbs when the [Logging]({% link _documentation/platforms/python/logging.md %}) integration is enabled (done by default).

 ## Options

-The following keyword arguments can be passed to `DjangoIntegration()`:
+You can pass the following keyword arguments to `DjangoIntegration()`:

 * `transaction_style`: